How to Choose the Right AI Consulting Partner for Your PE Firm

 Mary Meeker, Bond Capital, AI Trends Report (2025)

-The "right problems" for PE firms are specific: faster deal screening, better portfolio visibility, more accurate EBITDA analysis, and automated investor reporting.
-A good consulting partner starts by identifying which of these problems matters most to your fund right now, then builds a tool that solves it in weeks, not quarters.
+The "right problems" for PE firms are specific: faster deal screening, better portfolio visibility, more accurate EBITDA analysis, automated investor reporting.
+A good partner identifies which of these matters most to your fund right now, then builds a tool that solves it in weeks, not quarters.

 How WorkWise Approaches PE AI Consulting

 We work exclusively with PE firms, family offices, private credit teams, and independent sponsors.
-We do not take clients outside of alternative investments.
 That focus means we show up already knowing your workflows, your document formats, and the constraints you operate under.

-Every engagement starts with a Discovery Sprint: a two-week, fixed-price engagement that maps your current process, identifies where AI creates the most measurable value, and produces a concrete build plan with fixed pricing.
+Every engagement starts with a Discovery Sprint: two weeks, fixed price.
+We map your current process, identify where AI creates the most measurable value, and produce a concrete build plan with fixed pricing.
 No open-ended discovery.
 No ambiguous scope.

 From there, our Custom Build engagements deliver working tools in six to ten weeks.
 You own everything.
-Zero-retention architecture is standard.
-And we design every tool around how your team actually works, because the only AI tool that creates value is the one your people use.
+Your data is never stored.
+And we design every tool around how your team actually works, because the only AI tool that creates value is the one people use.

 See what this looks like in practice in our case studies, or explore our full set of AI solutions for PE.